 The first part of a thorough dental procedure is to conduct a full examination.
 Your veterinarian is trained and authorised to use sedation, pain relief and antibiotics when required.
 This allows dental procedures to be carried out in a manner that minimises stress and pain, enabling a thorough job to be conducted and the right treatment advice to be given.

-There are a range of other conditions which can develop in the horse’s mouth including:
+There is a range of other conditions which can develop in the horse’s mouth including:

 - abnormal eruption and growth leading to long or irregular teeth